The homotopy theory of cyclotomic spectra: Model structures on cyclotomic spectra

 induced by~\eqref{eq:enriched} and the structure map for $Y$.
 Specifically, we construct $F^{h}_{Cyc}(X,Y)$ as the pullback

 where $(-)^{I}=F(I_{+},-)$ is the orthogonal spectrum of unbased maps out of the unit interval and the vertical map is induced by the restriction to $\{0,1\}\subset I$. \end{cons}

-\begin{thm} Let $X$ and $Y$ be pre-cyclotomic spectra.
+\begin{thm} Let $X$ and $Y$ be pre-$p$-cyclotomic spectra.
 If $X$ is cofibrant, then the canonical map from the equalizer to the homotopy equalizer $F_{Cyc}(X,Y)\to F^{h}_{Cyc}(X,Y)$ is a level equivalence. \end{thm}

-\begin{proof} The statement is clear when $X=\pC A$ for $A$ a $\aF_{p}$-cofibrant orthogonal $\G$-spectrum: In that case we are looking at the canonical map from the pullback with $J=*$ to the pullback with $J=I$ (induced by $I\to *$) in the following diagram.
+\begin{proof} First consider the case when $X=\pC A$ for $A$ a $\aF_{p}$-cofibrant orthogonal $\G$-spectrum.
+In this case we are looking at the canonical map from the pullback with $J=*$ to the pullback with $J=I$ (induced by $I\to *$) in the following diagram.

 This is the map